-Clock masters in SMPTE clock domains are decided by the protocol via automatic election.
-The PTP V2 Priority values can be used to determine if your SMPTE-enabled Dante devices are more likely to be elected as masters or slaves.
+Clock leaders in SMPTE clock domains are decided by the protocol via automatic election.
+The PTP V2 Priority values can be used to determine if your SMPTE-enabled Dante devices are more likely to be elected as leaders or followers.
 Refer to the SMPTE standard for more information.